andresebr/kumodd/README.md

     python3 -m pip install --user -r requirements.txt
     ```

-    On windows, one option is to use the [Chocolatey package
+    On Windows, one option is to use the [Chocolatey package
     manager](https://chocolatey.org/install).

     ``` shell